cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 #### Version Negotiation Summary

+`interchain-account-address` is the address of the interchain account registered on the host chain by the controller chain.

 | Initiator | Datagram         | Chain acted upon |  Version (Controller, Host) |
 | --------- | ---------------- | ---------------- |  ---------------------- |
 | Controller| ChanOpenInit     | Controller       |  (ics27-1, none)        |